-Use the BMS macro generation utility program (DFHBMSUP), which is described in BMS macro generation utility in the CICS Operations and Utilities Guide.
+Use the BMS macro generation utility program (DFHBMSUP), which is described in BMS macro generation utility the CICS Operations and Utilities Guide.

-CICS provides catalogued procedure DFHMAPT for installing HTML templates which have been created from a BMS map set.
+CICS provides catalogued procedure DFHMAPT for installing HTML templates that have been created from a BMS map set.
 See Installing map sets and partition sets in the CICS Application Programming Guide for details.

-About BMS-generated templates
+BMS-generated templates